 St Andrew’s Church

 St Andrew’s Church was originally built in the 13th century, but the nave and tower were added later when Castle Combe became a prosperous wool town in the 15th century.
-The tower was funded by successful wool traders who made donations to the church, and the will of local landowner Sir John Fastolf – who’s rumoured to be the inspiration for Shakespeare’s Falstaff.
+The tower was funded by successful wool traders who made donations to the church, and donations from the will of local landowner Sir John Fastolf – who’s rumoured to be the inspiration for Shakespeare’s Falstaff.

 Castle Combe Race Circuit